 Yes.
 Adis can create slide decks, podcast articles and talking head video abstracts.
-Adis also partners with Research Square for the creation of animated video abstracts and infographics.
 Given our editorial expertise and high standards, Adis-created digital features are guaranteed to be of high quality.
 Adis branding and labelling are included within each feature to mark this quality and the peer-reviewed nature of the content.
 Fees are applicable for Adis-created digital features.
-See Are there fees for hosting digital features? for details.
-Details on the specific types of features created by Adis are listed below:
+Please contact Adis for more information.